unixcharles/acme-client/README.md

 The returned order will contain a list of `Authorization` that need to be completed in other to finalize the order, generally one per identifier.

 Each authorization contains multiple challenges, typically a `dns-01` and a `http-01` challenge.
-The applicant is only required to complete one the challenges.
+The applicant is only required to complete one of the challenges.

 You can access the challenge you wish to complete using the `#dns` or `#http` method.